Communicate With the People Around You

 It’s common for people to feel helpless when someone they love is dealing with chronic pain.
 Taking care of that person can help reduce these negative emotions and give someone a sense of purpose.
 Remember this when you’re tempted to soldier on and maintain your independence.

 When a friend offers to drive you to a doctor’s appointment, let them.
-When your spouse wants you to relax while he or she makes dinner, take the time out.
+If your spouse wants you to relax while he or she makes dinner, take the time out.
 When your kids come to you with the blankets and stuffed toys that make them feel better when they’re unwell, accept their gifts.
 Receiving the care with thanks and good grace can help deepen the bonds you have with the people you love.

 It can be difficult to maintain strong relationships with people during a chronic pain flare-up, but these tips can help you and the ones you love weather the storm.